This is the B&SB Officials' page. Our contact for all things related to officiating is Sue Green - suegreen@hotmail.com

 The person in charge of meets is the Referee (and the only person who can actually disqualify swimmers).
 As the requirement to be an authority on the rules and regulations, alone in the Officials' qualifications there is a written examination as well as a thorough mentoring and preparation process.
 However, when you're qualified, it's a lot of fun.

-Running a course
+Running and attending a course

-© Berks & South Bucks ASA 2008-2012
+© Berks & South Bucks ASA 2008-2013